nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_3/Lesson_4/readme.md

 | How? | How the plan enables reuse of the data |
 | Who? | Roles and responsibilities of the team members in implementing the DMP |

 In this lesson, we will be covering some steps toward making data.
-Specifically, we will focus on the “when”, “where”, “how”, and “who” sections of a DMP.
+Specifically, we will focus on the "when", "where", "how", and "who" sections of a DMP.

 ### Open Data Sharing Process

-In general, sharing your open data requires the following steps: Make sure
+In general, sharing your open data requires the following steps:

-1. your data can be shared
+1. Make sure your data can be shared
 2. Select or identify a repository to host your data
 3. Work with your repository to follow their process and meet their requirements
 4. Make sure your data is findable and accessible through the repository and is maintained and archived